Learn how to start or grow a handyman business

 I’m going to share how you can save thousands of dollars in taxes every year by simply setting your business up to be taxed as an S corp.

-This is probably one of the easiest ways to save on taxes if you currently run a profitable business and have it setup as an LLC.
+This is probably one of the easiest ways to save on taxes if you currently run a profitable business and have it set up as an LLC.

 In fact, by spending just a few hours to do this for my business back in 2017, I’ve saved over $10,000 in taxes every year since.

-That’s not life changing money, but it’s still a solid chunk of cash, and the more my business grows, the more I save.
+That’s not life-changing money, but it’s still a solid chunk of cash, and the more my business grows, the more I save.

 Here’s a simplified table to demonstrate how much you can expect to save by filing S Corp status based on your income.